GitMirroring/gnuboot/site/faq.md

 To remove padding, for example after reading it off the flash chip, simply use dd(1) to extract only the non-padded portion.
-Continuing with the examples above, in order to extract a 2MiB x86 descriptorless ROM from a padded 16MiB image do the following:
+Continuing with the examples above, in order to extract a 2MiB x86 descriptorless image from a padded 16MiB image do the following:

-    dd if=flashromread.rom of=yourrom.rom ibs=14MiB skip=1
+    dd if=flashromread.bin of=yourimage.bin ibs=14MiB skip=1

 With padding removed cbfstool will be able to operate on the image as usual.